Absolute Values and Places

 Triangle Inequality

-It seems we have ignored the triangle inequality for no reason, but actually we didn’t.
+It seems we have ignored the triangle inequality for no reason, but actually we did not.
 To see this, we give a refinement of the triangle inequality first.

 We therefore can write